Enhancing the mission and ministry of the Methodist church

 Benefact Trust’s Methodist Grants Programme seeks to enhance the mission and ministry of the Methodist Church in the UK and Ireland.

 Funded primarily by donations from Methodist Insurance PLC, the programme provides grants to Methodist churches to run building development projects that focus on church growth (both numerically and spiritually), community engagement and improving accessibility.
 Applicants are also encouraged to demonstrate how their planned projects will give an environmental benefit.

-Grants of up to £60,000 are available, based on a percentage of project cost, and funding uplifts are awarded in the most disadvantaged areas.
+Grants of up to £100,000 are available through the Methodist Grants Programme, based on a percentage of project cost, and funding uplifts are awarded in the most disadvantaged areas.

 Individual Methodist churches who are part of the Methodist Connexion are able to apply, along with Methodist Circuits and Districts and some key Methodist heritage sites.

 Projects supported under the Methodist Grants Programme include the building of a new multipurpose church and community hub for Blackhill and Shotley Bridge Uniting Methodist Church; the transformation of a disused building into private apartments for those ready to take the next step on from East Belfast Mission’s homelessness hostel; and the creation of a community garden in the grounds of Leiston United Church.

 If you are eligible to apply, you can do so provided you have not received a previous grant through this programme or Benefact Trust’s General Grants Programme within the last two years.
 If you have received a previous grant through one of our thematic grant programmes (Hope Beyond, or the Roof Protection Scheme) within the last two years, you are still welcome to apply to this programme provided your previous thematic grant was given for a different project.